 Similarly, it can be profitable to adapt to seasonal trends.
 Drinks such as cold brews explode in popularity during warmer months, whereas such usual favorites as Lattes and White Coffees see a dip in demand.

-If you have found the perfect recipe, you can implement it remotely to all your machines to ensure consistent and reliable drink flavor.
+If you have found the perfect recipe, you can implement it remotely on all your machines to ensure consistent and reliable drink flavor.

 IoT and telemetry solutions empower operators to be in full control of the entire coffee-making process and let you tweak various elements to ensure the final brew is the best it can be.